 “Everybody has to take some responsibility for what’s going on here,” says Sue Harvey, though she quickly adds that “if vineyards can’t supply enough water to grow grapes in a semi-arid region, they’ll have to implement the most efficiencies and cutbacks.”

 “Wine is an amazing cash cow for local and state governments,” observes Glenn McGourty, Mendocino County’s U.C.
 Extension advisor (whose family also grows grapes in Paso Robles).
 “People get excited about going to wine country.
 They don’t get excited about going to alfalfa country.”

 “We don’t want to lose that,” Luft acknowledges.
 “It’s brought great things here, but it can kill itself.
 If we lose our water, it will.”

-This article first appeared in W&S February 2014.
+This story was featured in W&S February 2014.